We’re super excited to announce the line up for Trans Pride Brighton 2021!

 For more music, comedy for quiet queers and flower art, follow them @WildSings and check out their albums on wildsings.bandcamp.com.

 Amy Sutton is a genderfluid performer, writer and storyteller.
 They have told in the past for Brighton DIY Pride, Mother’s Ruin at Hastings Storytelling Festival, and Live To Your Living Room’s Pride Month celebrations.

 Amy will be joining us live in the studio for an intimate story-telling experience of their story “The Feathered Folk”.

 Poetry-centred storytelling experience with spoken word, music and movement.

 Kat Kai Kol-Kes is a groundbreaking trans-identifying interdisciplinary artist from Botswana.
 The performance titled “Daisies” is a poetry-centred storytelling experience.
 It will feature spoken word, music and movement.

 Yvy DeLuca AKA The Bollywitch

-The Spirits are two piece band from North London.
+The Spirits are a two-piece band from North London.
 They play bouncy guitar based music with quirky lyrics – or folk-punk with jazz chords.
 They have progressed from the London open mic circuit to slots at the Maui Waui, Brentford and OrchardFest festivals.
-During the pandemic they have managed to participate in a number of live streams from our front room to keep in practice.
+During the pandemic they have managed to participate in a number of live streams from their front room to keep in practice.